 Financial institutions require copies of filed tax returns in order to process applications for many types of credit, including home loans, business loans, and student loans.
 Not having your documents filed can mean delays in accessing these kinds of funding.
 If you ignore the IRS long enough that they file a lien against your assets, that information will appear on your credit report and can stay there until seven years after the debt is paid and released.
 A federal tax lien against your property, which attaches to any real estate, personal property, and financial assets that you own, can also survive a Chapter 7 bankruptcy.

 Preserve Your Social Security Benefits

 If you are self-employed and fail to file a return within three years of the deadline, then you will not receive Social Security credits for that income.

-The professionals at Boelman Shaw Capital Partners can help you catch up on your late income tax filing as well as help you plan to limit your tax bill for 2014 and beyond.
+The professionals at Boelman Shaw Tax & Financial Planning can help you catch up on your late income tax filing as well as help you plan to limit your tax bill for 2023 and beyond.
 Contact us to learn how we can help you get your finances on the right track.

 Tax and accounting services provided through Boelman Shaw & Company, LLC.
 Advisory services provided through BSC Capital Partners, LLC a state of Iowa registered investment advisor.